Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-srs.md

 #### Verification Strategy

-For a deployed application, it must be associable by the data discovery service or export sinks.
+For a deployed application, it must be associable by the App Discovery Service or export sinks.

 #### Target Release

 MONAI Deploy Workload Manager R1

-## (REQ-DR) Data Discover Service/Rules Requirements

-### [REQ-DR-001] MWM Data Discover Service (DDS) SHALL be able to filter data by DICOM headers
+### [REQ-DI-005] MWM SHALL provide an API to register applications

-MWM DDS SHALL allow users to define filtering rules based on DICOM Attributes that do not require parsing pixel data.
+MWM SHALL allow users to register applications for supported third-party orchestration/workflow engines.

 #### Background

+Some orchestration/workflow engines do not support the concept of persisting workflows but instead launch the workflows immediately based on the provided workflow definitions.
+This requirement supports such scenarios and allows users to register their workflow definition with the Workload Manager.

+#### Verification Strategy

+Register a supported workflow with MWM.

+#### Target Release

+MONAI Deploy Workload Manager R1

+## (REQ-DR) App Discovery Service/Data Filtering Rules Requirements

+### [REQ-DR-001] MWM App Discovery Service (ADS) SHALL be able to filter data by DICOM headers

+MWM ADS SHALL allow users to define filtering rules based on DICOM Attributes that do not require parsing pixel data.

+#### Background

 Given that multiple applications may be deployed on the MONAI Deploy platform and often more jobs are scheduled and launched than available resources.
-To avoid launching all applications and let the applications decide if a dataset is a fit, the DDS applies user-defined DICOM header rules to select the dataset that meets its requirements before launching the application.
+To avoid launching all applications and let the applications decide if a dataset is a fit, the ADS applies user-defined DICOM header rules to select the dataset that meets its requirements before launching the application.

 #### Verification Strategy

-Given a set of data discovery rules using the pre-built functions and a DICOM dataset, the data discovery service applies the ruleset to select any data that match the filtering criteria.
+Given a set of data discovery rules using the pre-built functions and a DICOM dataset, the App Discovery Service applies the ruleset to select any data that match the filtering criteria.

 #### Target Release

 MONAI Deploy Workload Manager R1

-### [REQ-DR-002] MWM Data Discover Service (DDS) SHALL allow users to configure how long to wait for data before launching a job
+### [REQ-DR-002] MWM App Discovery Service (ADS) SHALL allow users to configure how long to wait for data before launching a job

-MWM DDS SHALL allow users to define a time range to wait for all data to be ready before launch the associated application(s)
+MWM ADS SHALL allow users to define a time range to wait for all data to be ready before launching the associated application(s)

 #### Background

 Often time, data comes in through multiple connections or different sources.
 E.g., a DICOM study may be sent over multiple associations.
-This requirement allows the DDS to wait for a period before it assembles the payload for the associated application(s).
+This requirement allows the ADS to wait for a period before it assembles the payload for the associated application(s).

 #### Verification Strategy